Veil: Veiling of objects

 Western burse and chalice veil laid over the holy vessels.
 There is also a maniple sitting to the right of the chalice.

 Among Christian churches which have a liturgical tradition, several different types of veils are used.
 These veils are often symbolically tied to the veils in the Tabernacle in the wilderness and in Solomon's Temple.
 The purpose of these veils was not so much to obscure as to shield the most sacred things from the eyes of sinful men.
-In Solomon's Temple the veil was placed between the "Inner Sanctuary" and the "Holy of Holies".
-According to the New Testament, this veil was torn when Jesus Christ died on the cross.
+In Solomon's Temple the veil or parochet was placed between the "Inner Sanctuary" and the "Holy of Holies".
+According to the New Testament, this veil in the Second Temple was torn the moment Jesus Christ died on the cross.